Eric Ulrich: Potential run for Mayor of New York City, 2017

-Comments on 2016 presidential campaign

-Ulrich endorsed John Kasich over Trump during his presidential run in 2016.
-When Trump became the presumptive nominee, Ulrich said he disliked Trump's offensive comments and speeches, but said he may vote for him should he "come around by [Election Day]".

 2019 New York City Public Advocate special election

 Ulrich ran in the 2019 New York City Public Advocate special election.
 As the election was nonpartisan, Ulrich ran on the line titled Common Sense.
 Some of his endorsements included the Bronx GOP, Brooklyn GOP, Manhattan GOP, Queens GOP, and Staten Island GOP, as well as the New York Daily News, which, on February 20, 2019, wrote "Ulrich stands apart on a key issue of the day: He welcomed Amazon coming to Long Island City as the rest of the field was tripping over itself to denounce the deal."
-In addition to supporting Amazon coming to New York City, Ulrich is the only candidate to have opposed Mayor Bill de Blasio's plan to close Riker's Island and build community jails.
-In a debate that aired on NY1 in early February, Ulrich vowed to be Mayor de Blasio's "worst nightmare" if elected as Public Advocate.

 In February 2019, New York Post contributor John Podhoretz wrote a column entitled "A Republican with a real chance to win an NYC-wide office," which was featured in the New York Post.
-Podhoretz's column cites private polling - not commissioned by Ulrich or any of the campaigns - “that suggests Ulrich has a real shot at winning” the special election, leading with 22 percent.
+Podhoretz's column cited private polling that showed Ulrich leading the field with 22 percent of the vote, giving him “a real shot at winning” the special election.
+However, Ulrich finished second in the special election with 19% of the vote; Jumaane Williams won the race with 33%.

-Senior Advisor to Eric Adams
+New York City Buildings Commissioner/senior advisor to Eric Adams

-On January 5, 2022 Ulrich was named as Senior Advisor to the Mayor by New York City Mayor Eric Adams.
+On January 5, 2022, Ulrich was named as Senior Advisor to the Mayor by New York City Mayor Eric Adams.
 On May 3, 2022, Ulrich was appointed as commissioner of the NYC Department of Buildings.

-Gambling Probe
+On November 3, 2022, Ulrich resigned from his position as commissioner of the Buildings Department.

+Legal troubles

-On Nov.
-1, 2022 Investigators working for the Manhattan district attorney seized Ulrich's phone pursuant to a search warrant.
-The investigation centers around an illegal gambling ring, but Ulrich has not been charged with a crime.
+On November 1, 2022, investigators working for the Manhattan district attorney seized Ulrich's phone pursuant to a search warrant.

-On November 3, Ulrich resigned from his position as commissioner of the Buildings Department.
-Ulrich has not been charged with any wrongdoing and stated he chose to resign to rather than be an "unnecessary distraction for the Adams administration”.
+On August 3, 2023, the New York Daily News reported that Ulrich had been charged, in a sealed indictment, on corruption charges.

+On September 13, 2023, Ulrich was arrested on 16 felony corruption charges; he pleaded not guilty.
+He resigned in the midst of the investigations into the Eric Adams administration.

+Personal life

+Ulrich married Yadira Moran on November 20, 2009.
+Eric and Yadira Ulrich had a daughter in 2012.

+As of September 2023, Ulrich is reportedly dating Rhonda Binda, an employee of Mayor Eric Adams's administration.